 Situated in Al Hofuf, the Al Qarah Mountain is one of the best sites to explore.
 These cavernous areas remain cool even on the hottest days, making it the perfect spot all year round.
 The natural beauty of the mountains is astounding.

-The best part is you can spend a whole day in the area.
-Al Qarah is surrounded by restaurants teaming with the best, most exotic dishes you could imagine.
+The best part is that you can spend a whole day in the area.
+Al Qarah is surrounded by restaurants serving the best, most exotic dishes imaginable.
 They have everything imaginable, from traditional dishes to more Western staples.

 After a long day, you can enjoy mouth-watering desserts and refreshing drinks.
 It’s a great idea to cool off and spend lunchtime here.

-Near the mountains, you have other cultural sites too.
-Jawatha Mosque and Al Ahsa Qasis are both immensely popular tourist spots.
+Other cultural sites are near the mountains.
+Jawatha Mosque and Al Ahsa Qasis are both trendy tourist spots.

 They are also in the same vicinity as Al Qarah, making it a great tour opportunity.
 For the best experience, you can plan a day out in the area, exploring all three places individually.Â